Fostering for or Adopting from Old Friends Senior Dog Sanctuary

 - Your Old Friend must be kept as an inside dog and as a loved member of the family.

-- The Foster Family must be willing to provide the time, environment and attention necessary for the needs of a senior dog.
-There may be issues to contend with such as medication schedules, mobility problems, poor sight and hearing and occasional disorientation.
+- The Foster Family must be willing to provide the time, environment, and attention necessary for the needs of a senior dog.
+There may be issues to contend with such as medication schedules, mobility problems, poor sight and/or hearing, and occasional disorientation.
 These things will be discussed during the approval process and then again for a specific dog at the time of placement.

-- Foster homes must be within 100 miles of Mount Juliet (Nashville Area) TN.
+- Foster homes must be within 100 miles of Mt.
+Juliet, TN.
 For a map of our approximate foster area, click here.

 - Prior to approving a foster home, we will require a home visit and veterinary reference.
 In lieu of a veterinarian reference, we may require another professional reference.